 CPD – Cost Per Download

-This is a very popular form of marketing which is often used by app and game developers.
+This is a very popular form of marketing that is often used by people who develop games and mobile applications.
 You get a fixed commission based on the number of downloads via your affiliate link.
 Since most apps are free today this is very beginner-friendly.

 Is CPD marketing worth the effort?